 Some strategies of hedging against currency risk may reduce your exposure to different types of risks.
 However, those strategies are not as simple as paying a monthly or annual insurance premium.
-When it comes to forex, hedging meaning in business refers to using market strategies or financial instruments in a strategic way to offset the risk of adverse price movements.
-Basically, this means hedging one currency pair by making a trade in another.
+When it comes to forex, the meaning of hedging in business refers to using market strategies or financial instruments in a strategic way to offset the risk of adverse price movements.

 How does hedging work?

-Hedging meaning in business may become clearer when you see how it works with regard to foreign exchange.
+The meaning of hedging in business may become clearer when you see how it works with regard to foreign exchange.
 Take a British company that makes knitwear for example.
-Local sales see the company earn in Pounds.
-However, if they sign a contract for bulk sales of knitwear to a US company, fluctuations in the GBP-USD exchange rate means the company is open to losses or gains before exchanging their Dollars for Pounds.
+Local sales see the company earn in pounds.
+However, if they sign a contract for bulk sales of knitwear to a US company, fluctuations in the GBP/USD exchange rate means the company is open to losses or gains before exchanging their dollars for pounds.

 Strategies of hedging against currency risk